A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 Now, I’d love to hear from you.
 Feel free to share your thoughts or ask questions in the comments section below.

-And, if you have spreadsheets that could use an overhaul (and maybe a little love), check out my signature Spreadsheet Alchemy service.
+And, if you have spreadsheets that could use an overhaul (and maybe a little love), drop me a line.
+I have been known to take on the occasioal freelance project.
 Thanks!
 Until next time…